How To Budget, Part 1

 Take time to sit with a pen and paper and list the things that matter most to you.
 Remember that values are ideas not items or spending areas.
 So don’t just list what you want/need to spend money on – for example, ‘rent’.
 Instead list what matters to you in life – for example, ‘freedom’, ‘family’, ‘flexibility’, ‘security’… Any of these values might be met by paying rent but paying rent is not, in itself, of value to you.
 Ask yourself whether the thing you are about to write down serves a purpose or is an end in itself.
 For example, you might realise that ‘career success’ is not intrinsically valuable to you, but helps you get ‘social status’.
 In that case, ‘social status’ is what you really value – so that’s what you write down.

 You can get more advice about discovering what you really value at www.mindtools.com and download a free Core Values Workbook at www.dawnbarclay.com.
+You may find that some of the things you are struggling to afford aren’t worth the money you spend on them.
 Once you know what you really value, keep thinking about whether you are really getting value – your value – for money as you draw up next month’s budget.